28410629/ITRW322-Web_Application/warnings/issued/sprint_1-josua.md

 # Warning

-This warning is issued during sprint 1 (12 August 2019 - 23 August 2019), due to member not meeting sprint deadline for their task.
+This warning is issued during **Sprint 1 (12 August 2019 - 23 August 2019)**, due to member not meeting sprint deadline for their task.

 To meet the deadline the member is expected to make a pull request to merge their branch into develop:

 * Upon which the member will receive constructive feedback to improve/fix the work, if needed.
-* Thereafter the branch will be tested and reviewed again...
+* Thereafter the branch will be tested and reviewed again.

 This process is repeated until work is deemed of high quality and merged into develop, which is then consider a completed task.